FelipeSharkao/acorn/README.md

 # Acorn

-Acorn is a small, joke, programming language language written in pure TypeScript.
+Acorn is a small, toy, programming language language written in pure TypeScript.
 This is being created for fun and I have no intention to optimise it for production.

 ## Roadmap